Best World Series Betting Promos & Sites: $6000 in MLB Bonus Bets for Yankees-Dodgers

 |$1,000 First Bet Safety Net

-BetMGM Bonus Code ROTOBONUS: Sign up using the BetMGM bonus code ROTOBONUS to claim a $1,500 first-bet offer.
+BetMGM Bonus Code ROTOBONUS: Sign up using the BetMGM bonus code ROTOBONUS to claim a $1,500 first-bet offer or a Bet & Get up to $250 in select states.
 If your first bet on MLB odds loses, you'll be reimbursed with bonus bets matching the amount of your first bet, up to $1,500.

 Caesars Sportsbook Promo Code ROTO1000: When you sign up with the Caesars Sportsbook promo code ROTO1000, get your first bet back up to $1,000 for MLB picks and wagers.